Canon EF 400mm f/5.6L USM Prime Lens (No Zoom and No IS)

 Canon EF 300mm f/2.8L IS II USM prime lens

-The EF 300mm f/2.8L IS II USM lens (with image stabilization) at 3x the price the price was not something I could justify from a cost / benefit perspective, I tested it, very good and at f/4 (without converter).
-With a 1.4 converter the lens would probably just as fast at f/5.6, but an expensive option for birds in flight.
+The EF 300mm f/2.8L IS II USM lens (with image stabilization) at 3x the price was not something I could justify from a cost / benefit perspective, I tested it, very good and at f/4 (without converter).
+With the 1.4 converter the lens would probably be just as 'fast' at f/5.6 (on the EOS 7D Mark II), but an expensive option for birds in flight.
 Very sharp and not that heavy.

 I've deliberately tested it on my Canon EOS 6D (Full Frame) at f/4 in the same shooting environment I use the Canon EF 400mm f/4 USM lens.
 A high-end professional Canon super telephoto lens that is comfortable on both APS-C and Full Frame bodies (with / without the 1.4x / 2x tele-converters), just a tad expensive and not convinced it will justify the price / value / performance ratio in my Birds in Flight photography workflow and shooting at my Woodbridge Island, Cape Town shooting environment.
 Birds in Flight images with the EF 300mm f/2.8L IS II USM lens